bitsofcotton/NAND/README.md

 Some conditions needs variables along with initialize / ensure method.
 Except some of the special flows especially initialize/error flow, I don't know whether or not special flows other than if then else, for, while is needed.
 And if we implement such flows with class capsule, it usually vanishes the condition.
 But, it would be greately appreciated if you know the methods reducing source code other than along with preparing data nor how to treat data in the codes.

+# Tips
+After strongly optimized program, any m-output n-input program can be described as O(mn\*f(L)) arithmetic calculation time, and for parallel computing, O(f(L)).
+So we only focus on simplicity itself strong.
+(However, compiletime speed is very heavy.)

 # Things undone.
 This repository has NO materialized implementation.